 JAL vs ANA Business Class Seat

-Up until very recently, comparing business class seats for Japan Airlines vs ANA was rather straightforward, with most international ANA aircraft featuring lie-flat beds in a 1-2-1 configuration, and most JAL passengers enjoying the popular APEX Suite seat, which is in a 2-2-2 or 2-3-2 configuration, but still remarkably private.
+Up until very recently, comparing business class seats for Japan Airlines vs ANA was rather straightforward, with most international ANA aircraft featuring lie-flat beds in a 1-2-1 configuration, and most JAL passengers enjoying the popular APEX Suite seat.
+These are in a 2-2-2 or 2-3-2 configuration, for the 787 and 777 respectively, but are still remarkably private.
 (NOTE: So long as you get a window seat!
 On a recent JAL business class flight from JFK-NRT, I said on the aisle—and I felt like the whole plane could see me!)
-However, ANA has recently announced “The Suite,” a business class product many bloggers are describing as revolutionary—stay tuned!
+However, ANA’s recently rolled-out “The Room” has changed the game.

 ANA vs JAL Business Class Food and Drink

 As I mentioned in my Japan Airlines review, I do give JAL the slight edge when it comes to business class dining—which other airline adds colorful, edible flowers to its salad of lush greens and tender roast beef?
 On the other hand, ANA’s food is nothing to sneeze at (especially its Japanese offerings); both airlines offer business class passengers a full bar, including Japanese spirits like a variety of sakes, whiskies and even plum-flavored umeshu.

 Service in JAL vs ANA Business Class